notmuhammad/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

 buttons can be of type **action**, defined in XML, or **object**, implemented in the model.
 Together, these types of buttons facilitate the integration of user interactions with business logic.

+.. todo: note: mention that the method is public so it can be called directly by the client. always return something in public methods as they are part of the :ref:external API and can be called through XML-RPC

 .. todo: def create of offer -> write state of the property to offer received
 .. todo: def unlink: _unlink_if_state_is_valid (new or cancelled)